mattischrome/console-blog/content/posts/understated-classics-37/index.md

 ---
 category: Understated Classics
-pubDate: '2019-08-26T00:00:00Z'
-tags:
-- Understated Classics
-- Doves
-- Music
-- Nineteen
+date: '2019-08-26'
+slug: understated-classics-37

+tags: ["Understated Classics", "Doves", "Music", "Nineteen"]
 title: 'Understated Classics #37: Lost Souls by Doves'
-slug: understated-classics-37
 ---
 Doves are a band from Manchester who traded dance music for rock yet never left their former genre behind.
 Starting out as Sub Sub, they scored a worldwide hit in 1993 with "Ain't No Love (Ain't No Use)": a timeless dance tune that immediately owns whatever room it plays in.
 However, subsequent releases by Sub Sub did not catch on and people started to think of the band as a one-hit wonder.